 BA, Austin College; Ph.D., Northwestern University

-Evelyn Brister’s research is in philosophy of science and environmental philosophy, with a focus on the role of values in ecology and ecological applications.
+Evelyn Brister’s research is in philosophy of science and environmental philosophy, with a focus on the role of values in land management and ecological applications.

 She regularly teaches lower-level courses in critical thinking and upper-level courses in philosophy of science, philosophy of social science, environmental philosophy, epistemology, and contemporary philosophy.

 Presently she is engaged in several research projects.
 One examines the value assumptions involved in ecological restoration and in land management more generally, especially with regard to the use of biotechnology for conservation.
 Another investigates the epistemological obstacles to interdisciplinary research, developing explanations for failures and successes of interdisciplinary integration.
 She also works with the Public Philosophy Network to support philosophers who are pursuing engaged scholarship and interdisciplinary collaboration.